FredyR4zox/HTTPFeeder/README.md

 # HTTPFeeder

-HTTPFeeder is a powerful HTTP traffic tool that processes captured HTTP traffic and mirrors it to user-defined HTTP proxies such as Burp Suite.
+HTTPFeeder is a HTTP traffic tool that processes captured HTTP traffic and mirrors it to user-defined HTTP proxies such as Burp Suite.
 Acting as an intermediary, it mirrors HTTP requests and responses, making them visible and fully inspectable in your chosen proxy tool.

 ## Overview